bluesoft/bluesoft-stream-processor/README.md

 ## Typed instruction

 You can have an instruction that only handles a especific type.
-By default typed instructions always pass data on to the next instruction.
+By default typed instructions will pass on data of diferent type.

 ```java
 public class Store extends TypedInstruction<Record> {